Delta Air Lines Flight 1080: Near stall

 The aircraft then began a pitch up maneuver, unable to be counteracted by both the first officer and the captain, climbing at about 5000 ft/min, with the airspeed decaying to below V2 speed.
 While the crew were desperately trying to push the nose down, flight attendants were gathering all the passengers and sending them to sit as far forward as possible.
 The captain, perhaps thinking in a last ditch effort to regain control, fully reduced thrust on the number one and three engines, and maintained full power on the number two (central tail) engine.
 This worked in getting the nose down and established enough controllability that the crew now made an attempt back towards the airport.

 Returning to the airport

-With some controllability established, the crew made a turn towards the airport.
+With some controllability established, the crew made a turn towards Los Angeles International Airport.
 The crew, after lining up with the runway, attempted an instrument approach.
-This approach was successful in getting the aircraft on the ground.
+This approach was successful in getting the aircraft on the ground at LAX.
 Reverse thrust was used on all the engines, heavily on engines 1 & 3, with low power on engine 2.
 The crew taxied the aircraft back to the gate and passengers were disembarked and re-booked onto another flight.